-Damage from crash that left three seriously injured stuns shop owner
+Damage from Hastings crash that left three seriously injured stuns shop owner

 The impact was powerful enough to rip apart a shopfront display of cushions, chairs and lamps and left one of the occupants "heavily trapped", according to a Fire and Emergency NZ spokeswoman.

-Emergency services were called to the intersection of Duchess Cres and Karamu Rd North to find a scene of massive damage.
+Emergency services were called to the intersection of Duchess Cres and Karamu Rd North in Hastings to find a scene of massive damage.

 "Everything that was in the front of my shop is written off," store owner Frith Harris told Hawke's Bay Today.